Nisarg236/path_planning_with_quad_trees/README.md

 # path_planning_with_quad_trees
 This repository converts 2D occupancy grid into a quad tree and implements planning algorithms for mobile robots using the generated quad tree.
-Planning works much faster on these because each square represents an area with free space and the neighbouring squares are already connected in a graph.
+Planning works much faster on these because each square represents an area with free space so we can directly trace the path without checking for obstacles inside a square, and the neighbouring squares are already connected in a graph.

 below image shows an occupancy grid converted to a quad tree: